cortizca/learn-databricks/100-days-of-databricks.md

 ## My takeaway
 ACID transactions ensure data integrity and data trust by keeping transactions fully committed or not at all.

+# DAY 2: Transaction Logs

+## What is it?
+Transaction logs or _delta_logs are JSON files created at the start of table creation.
+It tracks all transactions applied/operation/committed to the table.

+## Why does it matter?
+Transaction logs play a great role serving as the single source of truth for the table allowing time travel or table restoration.
+This is also critical in implementing ACID guarantees across Delta Table.

+## One real-world example
+Any insert, update, delete committed to the table are tracked under transaction logs as well as failed transactions.
+Multiple users can update the same table at the same time and transaction logs handles multiple operations thru optimistic concurrency control.
+With that, any concurrent non-conflicting transactions will be committed and logged to the table.
+Most recent commits are reference in the checkpoint transaction for quicker read and implements consistency across multiple users and sessions.

+## My takeaway
+Transaction logs are the backbone of implementing ACID guarantees allowing time travel and table restoration.